Dynamics of market states and risk assessment: Discussion and Outlook

-We present improved criteria for the definition of clusters and thus market states and apply these to data sets starting in 2006 and ending in 2019 for both the US and the Japanese stock market as represented by the stocks in the S\&P 500 and the Nikkei 225 indices.
-We have focused on the obvious need for frequent updates of data and the facts that intraday trading has its own dynamics ~\cite{admati1988theory,back1998long}, as well as the data of the last century seem of limited interest, we first make a rerun of the considerations of a previous paper~\cite{Pharasi_2018} changing both the time horizon (now 2006 - 2019) and the shift on the epochs (still length is 20 days) to one day.
-The results are slightly changed as the number of correlation matrices in each cluster are greatly increased, retaining the number of clusters same, as compared to 10 days shift~\cite{Pharasi_2018}.
-The number of transitions from lower states to the highest states, where crisis occur, are reduced in a significant manner, which is an indication that hedging due to general market meltdowns has better chances, of being effective without a prohibitive cost.
-Yet it will depend on the price of the necessary derivatives, which will, in turn, depend on the portfolio.
+We present improved criteria for the definition of clusters and thus market states and apply these to data sets of pre-COVID-19 pandemic era (2006-2019) for both the US and the Japanese stock market as represented by the stocks in the S\&P 500 and the Nikkei 225 indices.
+We have focused on the obvious need for frequent updates of data and the fact that intraday trading has its own dynamics ~\cite{admati1988theory,back1998long}, as well as we have eliminated data from the last century which seem of limited interest and influence the clustering process unduly.
+We thus first make a rerun of the considerations of a previous paper~\cite{Pharasi_2018} changing both the time horizon (now 2006 - 2019) and the shifts (still the length of the epoch is $M=20$ trading days) to $\Delta=1$ day.
+The results are now improved as the number of correlation matrices in each cluster is greatly increased as compared to $\Delta=10$ days shift~\cite{Pharasi_2018}.
+The number of transitions from lower states to the highest states, where crises occur, is reduced in a significant manner, which is an indication that hedging against general market meltdowns has better chances of being effective without a prohibitive cost.
+Yet this will depend on the price of the necessary derivatives, which will, in turn, depend on the portfolio.
 Also if used as an element of central bank intervention, the timeliness is improved.
-In the Japanese market we find a bifurcation in the path from quiet states to the more critical ones, clearly visible in the transition matrix, and well developed in the sense that transitions between the two states that are roughly at the same level of average correlation are extremely rare.
+In the Japanese market, we find a bifurcation in the path from quiet states to the more critical ones, clearly visible in the transition matrix, and well developed in the sense that transitions between the two states, which are roughly at the same level of average correlation, are less in number.
 This indicates that a variable different from the average correlation acquires importance.
-What this the variable might be and how it affects the market is an open question.
-Summarizing this paper is an important step to make the methods proposed practical in the sense that they can be incorporated in a multicomponent predictive program for financial markets that might also include intra day features, fundamental aspects, and external effects.
-Yet the procedure is by no means restricted to financial markets, different aspects may get higher weights depending on the purpose; thus in a policy tool the aspect of the cost of derivatives may be less important or a separate consideration altogether, and correspondingly the differentiation into larger numbers of states may be less relevant.
-A next step will be to apply this technique to other markets on one hand and to other complex systems on the other hand.
-European markets and new markets in younger economies are the obvious targets for the first goal while the second one may be more difficult as it will require knowledge of the system and access to data.
-We can model the clusters by the introduction of a random matrix theory simply using the observed average correlation matrix of the each cluster as its representative and using it to construct a correlated Wishart orthogonal ensemble (CWOE).
-Instead of the average correlation one can be replaced by largest eigenvalue too.
-Another directions we mentioned above is the understanding of the stochastic dynamics that underlie the markets and this work is in progress.
+What this variable might be and how it affects the market is an open question.
+Summarizing, this paper is an important step to make the methods proposed practical in the sense that they can be incorporated into a multicomponent predictive program for financial markets that might also include intra-day features, fundamental aspects, and external effects.
+Yet the procedure is by no means restricted to financial markets.
+Different aspects may get higher weights depending on the purpose; thus if taken as a policy tool the aspect of the cost of derivatives may be less important or a separate consideration altogether and correspondingly the differentiation into larger numbers of states may be less relevant.